helsingborg-stad/F-AI/tools/qa-notebook/README.md

 This Jupyter Notebook is designed to help you in understanding planning permissions using the OpenAI API.

-## Prerequisites
+## Requirements

-- Python 3.6 or higher
+- Python 3.9.6 or higher
 - git
 - pip
 - Visual Studio Code with plugin [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) installed